bbdataeng/cohorts-fact/README.md

 - biobank ID

-- collecion ID
+- collection ID

-and also specify the names of your columns and values.
+- the names of columns and values in the input excel file

 ## Input

-- filename: xlsx file containing samples to be aggregated
+- `filename`: xlsx file containing samples to be aggregated

-- ex_facts [optional]: xlsx file containing existing facts in the Directory
+- `ex_facts` [optional]: xlsx file containing existing facts in the Directory

-- out_name [optional]: name of the output xlsx file. if None, default "facts.xlsx" is returned
+- `out_name [optional]`: name of the output xlsx file. if None, default "facts.xlsx" is returned

 ## Usage